Note: This position is based at the Silicon Valley campus in Santa Clara, CA.

-The Office of Graduate Student Affairs in BE is responsible and accountable for the overall development, management, and coordination of all programmatic activities and support services related to graduate programs.
-This wide scope of responsibility requires extensive knowledge of pertinent policies and procedures pertaining to graduate education at UCSC generally and BE specifically, as well as the ability to interact and problem solve directly with faculty and graduate students in various BE programs.
-Each BE graduate program is unique, with separate requirements and distinct tracks of study, which requires the incumbents to move seamlessly between programs while ensuring consolidated and cooperative services for all graduate students.
+The Office of Graduate Student Affairs in BE is responsible and accountable for the overall development, management and coordination of all programmatic activities and support services related to graduate programs.
+This wide scope of responsibility requires extensive knowledge of pertinent policies and procedures pertaining to graduate education at UC Santa Cruz generally and BE specifically, as well as the ability to interact and problem solve directly with faculty and graduate students in various BE programs.
+Each BE graduate program is unique, with separate requirements, distinct tracks of study, and multiple funding sources, which requires the incumbent to move seamlessly between departments while ensuring consolidated and cooperative services for all graduate students.

 No. of Positions: 1

 Percentage of Time: 100%, 40 Hours per Week